-Although any future impact on revenue is not expected to be Close Brothers Asset Management have been appointed to significant, the CPA will ensure Members continue to receive a full range of services and support.
+Although any future impact on revenue is not expected to be significant, the CPA will ensure Members continue to receive a full range of services and support.
 It is understood that some Branches may take longer to pay their fees than in the past as a result of the continuing difficult and challenging times and the CPA is committed to providing support to these Branches.